birnadam/manage-your-chill/Docs/Project-Whitepaper.md

 #backend
 * refactor the code so that mysql is used instead of mongodb.
-* create a virtual chiller program which generates fake chiller data.
 * create a post route to input 5-10 minutes of data at a time.
 * create a post route to serve a specific range of data for the graph of the past temprature readings.
 * create a get route to get status with current temperature.